-US Federation of Worker Cooperatives, Anti Oppression Resource and Training Alliance
+US Federation of Worker Cooperatives, Guilded, Anti Oppression Resource and Training Alliance (AORTA)

-Esteban Kelly is the Executive Director for the US Federation of Worker Cooperatives (USFWC) and is aworker-owner and co-founder of AORTA (Anti-Oppression Resource & Training Alliance), a worker co-op that builds capacity for social justice projects through intersectional training and consulting.
+Esteban Kelly is the Executive Director for the US Federation of Worker Cooperatives (USFWC) and the founder and President of the freelancer-owned platform cooperative, Guilded.
+Esteban is also a worker-owner and co-founder of AORTA (Anti-Oppression Resource & Training Alliance), a worker co-op that builds capacity for social justice projects through intersectional training and consulting.
 In his 25 years of organizing, he has been a compassionate leader and visionary strategist who inspires organizers by drawing on science fiction, social theory, and collective liberation.